 Call services only the UMC Hospital.
 Call coverage is for CP services every night and AP services alternating nights.
 On every night of coverage, there is faculty assigned and immediately available as resident back-up.
 This includes AP, hemepath, transfusion medicine and autopsy faculties.
-Faculty schedules are available online, distributed via email and are stored on the hospital shared drives.
+Faculty schedules are distributed via email, and are available online (AMION).

-For autopsy service, the residents on autopsy service alternate weeks for checking the death log on Saturday and Sunday mornings.
+The on call resident is also responsible for checking the death log on Saturday and Sunday mornings, for the autopsy service.
 They provide information via email to the autopsy faculty on newly deceased patients, and mediate any questions related to autopsy.
-When only one resident is on autopsy service, the on-call resident performs the above duty of checking death logs over the weekend.
 Most of the autopsies are scheduled between Mondays and Fridays.
 These hours should be logged into NewInnovation and counted towards the 80 hour maximum weekly limit.